-We'll be experimenting with a new retreat space, Villa Maria Del Mar Retreat Center in Santa Cruz for our mid-week retreat Tuesday April 21, 2020, through Thursday April 23.
+We'll be experimenting with a new space, Villa Maria Del Mar Retreat Center in Santa Cruz for our mid-week gathering Tuesday April 21, 2020, through Thursday April 23.

 St. Paul, MN, Oct.
 30 - Nov.
 2